rjodhawa/VanillaOffers/Readme.md

 6. git push (done)
 7. validations on post offer page (from date < to date. from time < to time) (done)
 8. bug testing (done)
-9. post offers CSS
+9. post offers CSS (done)
-10. git push
+10. git push (done)

+# While getting an offer (Getting offer)
+1. create a nodeJS entry point to get all offers posted by a userID
+2. Create Node Backend for updation
+3. Create node backend for deletion
+4. git push
+5. Display all these offers
+6. Give the option to Delete
+7. Give the option to Update
+8. git push
+9. perform updation and deletion
+10. bug testing
+11. basic css
+12. git push

 # Subtle information about the project structure
 I have added react basic script to the server app. /Server contains nodejs server code and /client contains the frontend code.